raspberrypilearning/surprise-animation/en/step_1.md

 ### Try it

-Click the green flag to start the animation.
+Click on the green flag to start the animation.

 The animation has four parts:
 + Setup